 Katarzyna Goebel, English

 I interned for a full service law firm in Pittsburgh, PA.
 I learned a lot about working in a large law firm and I had the opportunity to network with practicing attorneys.
 This experience helped me make the decision to pursue law school.

 I completed my field study at Virginia Tech's Adult Day Services.
-It has been a great opportunity and I'm excited to use the experience as preparation in pursuing my Master's Degree in healthcare administration.
+It provided valuable experience for me to apply to my Master's Degree in healthcare administration.